gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 04:00.0 Ethernet controller: Intel Corporation I210 Gigabit Network Connection (rev 03)
 ```

-Instructions 10-19 must repeated once for each machine:
+Instructions 10-20 must repeated once for each machine:

 10. [In your browser surf to the install script](https://github.com/rodgarrison/reinvent/blob/ubuntu/scripts/install)
 11. Copy the script by clicking on github's copy button.
 12. In your ssh login run the command: `cat > install` then paste in the script.
 Press CTRL-D.
 13. Run command: `chmod 755 install`
 14. Run command: `./install`
+15. After `apt` installs required packages you may be prompted to restart services.
+Select all
+services or none or even cancel.
+You'll need to reboot anyway later on.

 After about 10 mins the script runs `vi` on the primary DPDK configuration.
 At the top of the file there's a
 variable declaration for `apps` listing all the applications to be built in addition to the library.
 For most purposes